Please note that all images in this gallery are copyrighted by the artist and may not be reproduced without permission.

 Note that there is no white paint in this painting.
 Janet has loyally followed the tradition of transparent watercolor, painting Maggie so that all the light areas--including the highlights in her eyes--are due only to the white of the paper showing through the paint layers.

-The photo above perfectly shows the granulation and the layering of the paint.
+The photos above and below perfectly show the granulation and the layering of the paint.
+Click on each of them to enlarge.

 Progression of a transparent watercolor portrait